100+ datasets found

 Description

 This layer shows education level for adults (25+) by race by sex.
-This is shown by tract, county, and state boundaries.
+This is shown by tract, county, and state centroids.
 This service is updated annually to contain the most currently released American Community Survey (ACS) 5-year data, and contains estimates and margins of error.
 There are also additional calculated attributes related to this topic, which can be mapped or used within analysis.
-This layer is symbolized to show the percent of adults age 25+ who have a bachelor's degree or higher as their highest education level.
+This layer is symbolized to show the count and percent of adults age 25+ who have a bachelor's degree or higher as their highest education level.
 To see the full list of attributes available in this service, go to the "Data" tab, and choose "Fields" at the top right.
 Current Vintage: 2019-2023ACS Table(s): B15002, C15002B, C15002C, C15002D, C15002E, C15002F, C15002G, C15002H, C15002I (Not all lines of these ACS tables are available in this layer.)Data downloaded from: Census Bureau's API for American Community Survey Date of API call: December 12, 2024National Figures: data.census.govThe United States Census Bureau's American Community Survey (ACS):About the SurveyGeography & ACSTechnical DocumentationNews & UpdatesThis ready-to-use layer can be used within ArcGIS Pro, ArcGIS Online, its configurable apps, dashboards, Story Maps, custom apps, and mobile apps.
 Data can also be exported for offline workflows.
 For more information about ACS layers, visit the FAQ.
 Please cite the Census and ACS when using this data.Data Note from the Census:Data are based on a sample and are subject to sampling variability.
 The degree of uncertainty for an estimate arising from sampling variability is represented through the use of a margin of error.
 The value shown here is the 90 percent margin of error.
 The margin of error can be interpreted as providing a 90 percent probability that the interval defined by the estimate minus the margin of error and the estimate plus the margin of error (the lower and upper confidence bounds) contains the true value.
 In addition to sampling variability, the ACS estimates are subject to nonsampling error (for a discussion of nonsampling variability, see Accuracy of the Data).
 The effect of nonsampling error is not represented in these tables.Data Processing Notes:This layer is updated automatically when the most current vintage of ACS data is released each year, usually in December.
 The layer always contains the latest available ACS 5-year estimates.
 It is updated annually within days of the Census Bureau's release schedule.
 Click here to learn more about ACS data releases.Boundaries come from the US Census TIGER geodatabases, specifically, the National Sub-State Geography Database (named tlgdb_(year)_a_us_substategeo.gdb).
 Boundaries are updated at the same time as the data updates (annually), and the boundary vintage appropriately matches the data vintage as specified by the Census.
 These are Census boundaries with water and/or coastlines erased for cartographic and mapping purposes.
 For census tracts, the water cutouts are derived from a subset of the 2020 Areal Hydrography boundaries offered by TIGER.
 Water bodies and rivers which are 50 million square meters or larger (mid to large sized water bodies) are erased from the tract level boundaries, as well as additional important features.
 For state and county boundaries, the water and coastlines are derived from the coastlines of the 2020 500k TIGER Cartographic Boundary Shapefiles.
 These are erased to more accurately portray the coastlines and Great Lakes.
 The original AWATER and ALAND fields are still available as attributes within the data table (units are square meters).
 The States layer contains 52 records - all US states, Washington D.C., and Puerto RicoCensus tracts with no population that occur in areas of water, such as oceans, are removed from this data service (Census Tracts beginning with 99).Percentages and derived counts, and associated margins of error, are calculated values (that can be identified by the "_calc_" stub in the field name), and abide by the specifications defined by the American Community Survey.Field alias names were created based on the Table Shells file available from the American Community Survey Summary File Documentation page.Negative values (e.g., -4444...) have been set to null, with the exception of -5555... which has been set to zero.
 These negative values exist in the raw API data to indicate the following situations:The margin of error column indicates that either no sample observations or too few sample observations were available to compute a standard error and thus the margin of error.
 A statistical test is not appropriate.Either no sample observations or too few sample observations were available to compute an estimate, or a ratio of medians cannot be calculated because one or both of the median estimates falls in the lowest interval or upper interval of an open-ended distribution.The median falls in the lowest interval of an open-ended distribution, or in the upper interval of an open-ended distribution.
 A statistical test is not appropriate.The estimate is controlled.
 A statistical test for sampling variability is not appropriate.The data for this geographic area cannot be displayed because the number of sample cases is too small.

 3. U.S. mean earnings by educational attainment and ethnicity/race 2023